petabridge/Akka.Persistence.Azure/README.md

 ### Health Checks (Akka.Persistence.Azure.Hosting v1.5.51.1+)

-Starting with v1.5.51.1, you can enable health checks for Azure Table Storage journal and Blob Storage snapshots:
+Starting with v1.5.51.1, you can enable health checks for Azure Table Storage journal and Blob Storage snapshots.

+#### Standard Health Checks

+The standard health checks monitor the persistence plugins themselves and report their status:

 ```csharp
 builder.WithAzurePersistence(